Offset mortgages – what are they and who should choose one?

 How does an offset mortgage work?

-In other words, the effect is the same as if your were to overpay a loan but with the added benefit that you don’t actually give any money away, so still have access to it.
+In other words, the effect is the same as if your were to overpay a loan but with the added benefit that you don’t actually give any money away, so you still have access to it.

 As with other types of mortgages, an offset mortgage can be arranged with a fixed, variable or tracker interest rate.
+If your mortgage rate is not fixed then you should review the arrangement regularly to ensure that the savings you make in mortgage interest remain greater than those you could potentially earn from a savings account.

 Are offset mortgages a good idea?

-If you are a mortgage borrower with savings you may want to consider taking out an offset mortgage.
+If you are a mortgage borrower with savings, you may want to consider taking out an offset mortgage.
 Like any financial decision, you have to weigh up the advantages and disadvantages of choosing an offset mortgage compared with a standard mortgage.
 Mortgage deals are offered based on your financial circumstances and the rates will vary depending on the lender you choose and how much money you wish to borrow.
-It is worth remembering that better mortgage rates are usually available to those with a larger deposit, making the loan to value ratio more attractive to a lender and this may also determine whether you are better off using your savings towards your deposit instead of sitting them in a savings account to offset your mortgage interest.
+It is worth remembering that better mortgage rates are usually available to those with a larger deposit, making the loan-to-value ratio more attractive to a lender, and this may also determine whether you are better off using your savings towards your deposit instead of sitting them in a savings account to offset your mortgage interest.

 Pros and Cons of an offset mortgage